-Here’s an overview of some of the books by Guild members published over the past couple of years:
+Here’s an overview of some of the books by our members published over the past couple of years:

 Blue Guide Rome by Annabel Barber

 Dublin-based Guild member Annabel Barber is one of the co-authors of the Blue Guide Rome.

 “The Blue Guides are an institution, in business since 1918.
 The first Blue Guide Rome came out in 1956 and it was a huge honour to co-author the most recent edition, the twelfth, published earlier this year.
 Crammed as ever with information on the sites and monuments of one of the greatest city-repositories of human civilization, it retains its traditional Blue Guide focus on history, art and architecture.
 Researching it was utter joy,” says Annabel.

 Want to be transported across the Patagonian wilderness or know what it was like to ride the Orient Express?
 In his evocative Lost Railway Journeys Anthony Lambert tells the stories behind 33 railway lines that can no longer be travelled.